Jitesh17/graphall/README.md

 # graphall
-This package helps access all kinds of graphs
+This package helps access all kinds of graphs.